 Due to several factors that make Roseburg unattractive to some — low wages, high unemployment, distance from metropolitan centers — the city has proven a suitable home for two growing call center businesses.
 Together, they employ nearly 1,000 people, and their managers say they have no problem finding and keeping good help.

 They say Roseburg is at the forefront of an evolving industry that’s bringing jobs back to America.
 Here in Oregon, they’re tapping one of the workforce’s natural advantages — a neutral American accent.

 “We’re creating a revolution in outsourcing,” said Matthew Achak, chief revenue officer for First Call Resolution, the younger of the two companies.

-FCR employs more than 300 people at its two call centers on Northeast Winchester Street, and 300 more at its locations in Coos Bay and Grants Pass.
+Founded in Rosburg, FCR employs more than 300 people at its two call centers on Northeast Winchester Street, and 300 more at its locations in Coos Bay and Grants Pass.
 The company was named for the second consecutive year one of the state’s top 10 workplaces based on employee satisfaction by The Oregonian newspaper.
 Company representatives say it grew 30 percent last year.

-The other Roseburg call center, Telecommunications Management Systems, in the old Roseburg Athletic Club at the corner of Casper and Commercial streets, keeps about 500 employees on the payroll and buzzes with primarily young sales agents 24/7 every day.
+The other Roseburg call center, Telecommunications Management Systems, in the former Roseburg Athletic Club at the corner of Casper and Commercial streets, keeps about 500 employees on the payroll and buzzes with primarily young sales agents 24/7 every day.
 It grew by 50 percent last year, according to its CEO, and plans to take on 250 additional sales agents for the Christmas season.
-They rely on word of mouth to fill positions, and don’t even advertise their openings.
+They rely on word of mouth to fill positions, and don’t advertise their openings.